ds-modules/curriculum-guide/workflow/pushing-to-github.md

 ##### **Web Interface**

-* [Managing Files](https://help.github.com/categories/managing-files-in-a-repository/\) - contains information under the "Managing Files on GitHub" section on how to perform many basic file operations using the GitHub web interface.
+* [Managing Files](https://help.github.com/categories/managing-files-in-a-repository) - contains information under the "Managing Files on GitHub" section on how to perform many basic file operations using the GitHub web interface.

-* [Hello World Exercise](https://guides.github.com/activities/hello-world/\)[ ](https://guides.github.com/activities/hello-world/%29\)- a short exercise that walks you through additional GitHub features such as branches and pull requests.
+* [Hello World Exercise](https://guides.github.com/activities/hello-world) is a short exercise that walks you through additional GitHub features such as branches and pull requests.

 ##### Command Line